|Reproductive and Sexual Rights|

 Researchers at the Robson Hall roundtable shared preliminary results of research on international surrogacy and on the potential for hundreds of half siblings when sperm donation is not adequately regulated.
 The group talked about the potential for law reform and the reality that provincial colleges of physicians are plugging the regulatory gap with their own rules, without significant input from many stakeholders beyond clinic owners.
 Listen to these podcasts of CBC Radio coverage following the event.

-Researchers who attended the event circulated their most recent research or research ideas in advance of the roundtable.to feminist approaches to assisted human reproduction after the Supreme Court reference.
-The deadline for submissions is Sept.
-1.
+Researchers who attended the event circulated their most recent research or research ideas in advance of the roundtable.

 Sexual assault law

 Centre for Human Rights Research academic director Prof. Busby is also a frequent commentator on sexual assault cases before Canadian courts.
-Every Breath You Take, her analysis of how the courts deal with erotic asphyxiation, was recently published.
+Every Breath You Take is her analysis of how the courts deal with erotic asphyxiation.

 Busby has also analyzed Manitoba's Rhodes case, more infamously known as the "Justice Dewar case" or the "Don Juan case."